NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Snarecrafter Dedication.md

 **Prerequisites** trained in Crafting; Snare Crafting
 * * *
 You have studied the art of crafting snares and laying traps, and few have shown more talent in these arts than you.
-You gain the Snare Crafting feat.
+You gain the [[Feats/Snare Crafting|Snare Crafting]] feat.
 When you set a snare, the DC of any saving throw it requires uses the higher of your class DC or the snare's DC.
 If a snare normally takes 1 minute to Craft, you can Craft it with 3 Interact actions instead.

 Each day during your daily preparations, you can prepare four snares from your formula book for quick deployment (increasing to six snares if you're a master in Crafting and eight if you're legendary).
 Snares prepared in this way don't cost you any resources to Craft.